About the Institute

 A Brief History

-Courses at the Institute are taught by our core faculty, apprentice trainers, and distinguished guest lecturers. i Each year of the two-year training course consists of four intensive sessions.
+Courses at the Institute are taught by our core faculty, apprentice trainers, and distinguished guest lecturers.

 Special Projects: New Directions in Dialogic Practice